MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azure-deployment-stacks-integration.md

     - `denyWriteAndDelete` prevents any deployment stack resources from being deleted and also prevents new resources from being added to the deployment stack.
   - **excludedActions**: Lists the [Azure role-based access control (RBAC)](/azure/role-based-access-control/overview) actions that are not allowed on the deployment stack resources.
   - **excludedResources**: Lists the resource ids that are excluded from the `denySettings`.
-  - **excludedPrincipals**: Lists the service principal ids that are excluded from the `dentySettings`.
+  - **excludedPrincipals**: Lists the service principal ids that are excluded from the `denySettings`.
   - **applyToChildScopes**: A boolean value that sets whether the deny settings apply to child resources of resources in the deployment stack.
 For example, a SQL Server resource has child database resources.

 > [!div class="nextstepaction"]